 Following the Equity Inclusion Summit, which garnered the participation of a wide range of community members, the Director of Equity and Inclusion submitted a letter on July 24, which outlined eight action steps that NA has committed to achieving by the end of the fall 2020-2021 academic year.
 These actions included the 12 key recommendations and 60 strategies that came out of the Summit as well as the school's pre-Summit commitments to equity and inclusion.

 As recommended by the Summit participants, we have developed a system of accountability for the list of actions that Newark Academy is taking in order to address institutional racism and social injustice.
-The living document and quarterly report on this page outline our progress in cultivating a more equitable and inclusive community at Newark Academy.
+The living document and quarterly reports on this page outline our progress in cultivating a more equitable and inclusive community at Newark Academy.